MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-copilot.md

 ## Use Copilot to generate summaries and insights

-1. Open the report and tap the Copilot icon
+1. Open the report you're interested in and tap the **Copilot** icon

    :::image type="content" source="./media/mobile-apps-copilot/open-copilot.png" alt-text="Screenshot showing the Copilot icon in a report header.":::

-2. Choose **Get a summary** to get an executive summary of the current page, or **Uncover more** to have Copilot generate insights about the data on the page.
+2. Choose the prompt you want in the Copilot chat window that opens.
+You can choose to Copilot generate an executive summary of the current page insights about the data on the page.

       :::image type="content" source="./media/mobile-apps-copilot/copilot-choose-prompt.png" alt-text="Screenshot showing the summary and insights prompts." border="false":::

 Copilot generates its response.
-The following image describes what you can do with the response.
+The following image and sections describe what you can do with the response.

 :::image type="content" source="./media/mobile-apps-copilot/copilot-mobile-chat-pane.png" alt-text="Screenshot explaining the features of the Copilot in Power BI Mobile chat pane." border="false":::